~ Right Click Anywhere for Navigation Menu ~

 Each culture has its own religion, and this is how it was meant to be.

-None-the-less, regardless of our culture, the same Sun shines on everyone, and the same Laws govern our destiny.
+None-the-less, regardless of our culture, the same Sun shines on everyone, and the same Natural Laws govern our destiny.

 Through the divine science of astrology we are privileged to see the unfoldment of Universal Law manifesting within us from the moment